 An introduction to using the microcomputer as a productivity tool.
 Students will use application software for word processing, spreadsheets and databases.
 A comprehensive introduction to Windows will be presented along with the essentials of file management.

-Substantial hands-on work with PCs will be required in the computer lab
+Substantial hands-on work with PCs will be required in the computer lab.

-CSA E135 Spreadsheet Applications
+CSA\ E135 Spreadsheet Applications 3 CH

-Prerequisite: CSA E106 or BOT E137 or permission of the instructor.
+Prerequisite: CSA\ E106 or BOT\ E210 or permission of the instructor.
+Basic computer touch-typing skills required.

 Designed to give students exposure to an important microcomputer software tool which can solve a wide range of personal, educational, and business applications in such areas as taxes, budgeting, accounting, personnel, sales, and record-keeping.
 Students will be thoroughly exposed to spreadsheet concepts and applications.
 Substantial hands-on work with microcomputers will be required in the computer lab.

-CSA E145 Database Management
+CSA\ E145 Database Management 3 CH

-Prerequisite: CSA E106 or BOT E137 or permission of the instructor.
+Prerequisite: CSA\ E106 or BOT\ E210 or permission of the instructor.
+Basic computer touch-typing skills required.

 Familiarizes students with basic models and capabilities of current database packages available for computers.
-Students will be guided through the implementation of database applications in the computer lab
+Students will be guided through the implementation of database applications in the computer lab.